 Too many data center providers share nothing but self-serving, overly promotional posts that don't appeal to what people are most starved for: great content.

 Today your prospects and clients are doing tons of research on search engines and social media to try to solve their problems before they're willing to talk to a human being.
-Yes, people use search engines, social media, and apps on mobile devices as a substitute for human contact.
-If you don't embrace this reality, your company is at a severe risk of becoming disrupted.
+People use search engines, social media, and apps on mobile devices as a substitute for human contact.
+If you don't embrace this reality, your company is at severe risk of becoming disrupted.

 Integrate Your Social Media Publishing with Your Marketing and Sales Tools